Diabetic Retinopathy Treatment in Iran: All you need to know

 What causes diabetic retinopathy?

-Diabetic patients suffer from high level of sugar in the blood, which can lead to the blockage of the tiny blood vessels that nourish the retina, cutting off its blood supply.
-As a result, the eye attempts to grow new blood vessels, but these new blood vessels do not develop properly and can leak easily causing Diabetic retinopathy.
+Diabetic patients suffer from high level of sugar in the blood, which can lead to the blockage of the tiny blood vessels that provide the retina with nutrients.
+As a result, the eye tries to create new blood vessels.
+However, these new blood vessels may not develop properly and might leak, which causes diabetic retinopathy.

 How many types of diabetic retinopathy are there?